dlindridge/UsefulPowershell/README.md

 ####################

+### ADTempGroup-GUI.ps1 ### (GUI Form)

+Scans for any domains in your Forest and creates a group in a specified domain that will expire and delete at a set time.
+Server2019+ AD Domains support natively temporary groups to allow users to get access to resources they won't need long term.
+Server 2008R2+ AD Domains allow dynamic groups with a TTL, but do not provide and easy way to create them.
+This script bridges that gap.

 ### CleanSlateProtocol.ps1 ### (Command Line)
 Looks for when a specific user last logged in then deletes the contents of the specified directory if the designated number of days has passed.
 If you provide a valid address to send to, warnings will be sent starting 4 days before the event.
 All Domain Controllers are queried to get the most recent login date.